mfmpc/Trifecta/README.md

 # Running Computations

 To run a computation, you first need to compile the source code.
-We have provided template source codes in ``` Programs/Source ``` for the multiple functionalities benchmarked in the paper.
 For example ```rc_adder.mpc ``` program is as follows

 ```
 from circuit import Circuit